Topic IndexLibrary Index

 Grunting.
 A grunting sound can be heard each time the person exhales.
 This grunting is the body's way of trying to keep air in the lungs so they will stay open.

 Retractions.
 The chest appears to sink in just below the neck and/or under the breastbone with each breath--one way of trying to bring more air into the lungs.
+This can also be seen under the rib cage or even the muscles between the ribs.

 Sweating.
 There may be increased sweat on the head, but the skin does not feel warm to the touch.
 More often, the skin may feel cool or clammy.
 This may happen when the breathing rate is very fast.